bexelbie/bexelbie.github.io/about.md

 Reading times are roughly calculated using a reading speed of 180 words per minute.
 The code is from [Carlos Alexandro Becker](https://carlosbecker.com/posts/jekyll-reading-time-without-plugins/).

 This site is instrumented with Google Analytics to allow me to see some basic statistics information and catch broken links.
-There is no other, known tracking, on this site except on one [article](http://www.winglemeyer.org/ramblings/2016/08/12/no-one-hates-your-phone/) where I have enabled a single Google Ad as an experiment.
-I am genuinely curious to see how it will be handled/perform.
-This is apparently the most popular page on my site … weird.